Feedback surveys. Simulations. Role-playing. Personality tests.

 - Assessing leader resources.
 Leader effectiveness depends on more than visible skills and behaviors.
 Increasingly, assessments include measures of physical resources like health and stamina; psychological resources such as resiliency and optimism; and relational resources, including high-trust relationships and diverse networks.

-Over the next few months, our team will use this space to share specific examples of how assessment-for-development is evolving in ways that harness the power of emerging technology and meet the growing need for useful leader assessment data in the workplace.
+Through this series, our team will share specific examples of how assessment-for-development is evolving in ways that harness the power of emerging technology and meet the growing need for useful leader assessment data in the workplace.